 The new track incorporated some of the roads from the original Detroit Grand Prix Downtown circuit, which debuted with Formula One in 1982 and transitioned to CART/INDYCAR from 1989-1991.
 While the original Grand Prix street circuit measured 2.5 miles and ran through parts of Detroit's business district, the new track is shorter and does not run any further north than Jefferson Ave., to minimize the impact on traffic flow and local business operations in the City.
 The shorter track distance also means fans watching the action will get to see more of the cars and more racing over the course of each race during Grand Prix weekend.

 With a history of great racing on the Belle Isle track over the last 30 plus years, the Detroit Grand Prix Downtown track proudly carries on the tradition of competition in the Motor City.
-The high-performance cars and world-class athletes of the NTT INDYCAR SERIES, the IMSA Michelin Pilot Challenge, INDY NXT by Firestone and the Trans Am Series presented by Pirelli put the new circuit to the test, June 2-4 at the Chevrolet Detroit Grand Prix presented by Lear.
+Scheduled for May 31-June 2, 2024, the event will return to the Streets of Downtown Detroit.
+Next year’s Grand Prix will include the Chevrolet INDYCAR Grand Prix featuring the cars of the NTT INDYCAR SERIES, the sports cars of the IMSA WeatherTech SportsCar Championship and the rising stars of racing competing in INDY NXT by Firestone.